U.S. court revives case accusing RBS' NatWest of aiding Hamas

 Writing for a three-judge appeals court panel, Circuit Judge Pierre Leval said the U.S. Antiterrorism Act required a showing only that NatWest knew or was deliberately indifferent to whether Interpal provided material support to Hamas, "irrespective of whether Interpal's support aided terrorist activities of the terrorist organization."

-It was released less than seven hours before a jury in Brooklyn said Jordanian bank Arab Bank Plc provided material support to Hamas, and must therefore compensate the victims of two dozen attacks allegedly carried out in Israel and the Palestinian territories by the Islamic militant group.
-Nearly 300 Americans who were either victims or related to victims of the attacks had sued Arab Bank.
-Damages will be determined later.
+It came as jurors in Brooklyn, New York deliberated over whether to hold Jordanian bank Arab Bank Plc liable to about 300 victims of attacks linked to Hamas for allegedly providing material support to that group.

-In the NatWest case, the plaintiffs sued because that bank had from 1994 to 2007 maintained accounts for Interpal, which claims to give humanitarian aid to people in Palestinian territories but which the United States and Israel have said funds terrorism by Hamas.
+The NatWest plaintiffs sued because the bank from 1994 to 2007 maintained accounts for Interpal, which claims to give humanitarian aid to people in Palestinian territories but which the United States and Israel have said funds terrorism by Hamas.

 In August 2003, the U.S. Treasury Department designated Interpal a "specially designated global terrorist."